coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 -   Item must be cleansed with holy water each day.
 -   Item must be used to kill a living creature each day.
 -   Item must be bathed in volcanic lava once per month.
--   Item must be used at least once a day, or it won't function again for its current possessor.
+-   Item must be used at least once a day, or it won’t function again for its current possessor.
 -   Item must draw blood when wielded (weapons only).
-It can't be put away or exchanged for another weapon until it has scored a hit.
+It can’t be put away or exchanged for another weapon until it has scored a hit.
 -   Item must have a particular spell cast upon it each day (such as *bless, atonement,* or *animate objects*).